Matthew Setter

 Analytics in Mailchimp Transactional is pretty comprehensive.
 With it, both via the API and in the app, you can:

-Mailchimp Transactional’s pricing structure is a little simpler than SES.
+Mailchimp Transactional's pricing structure is a little simpler than other services.
 That said, it does require a Mailchimp account, which ranges from $9.99 to 299.00 per month.
 The pricing works in blocks, starting at $20, but gets cheaper the more blocks you buy, down to $10 per block.

 With each block, you can send 25,000 emails.
 It's worth noting that any unused blocks don't roll over.
 They expire at the end of the month.
 New users can send up to 500 emails for free.